iBrokeTheCode/fastapi-course/notes/lesson-04.md

 5.  **Configure Pydantic Settings:**

     - Create a new Python file `src/config.py`.
-    - Define a class to read your environment variables using Pydantic Settings:
+    - Define a class to read your environment variables using `pydantic-settings`:

       ```python
       from pydantic_settings import BaseSettings, SettingsConfigDict